orbitthefix/orbitthefix.github.io/_posts/2020-03-28-exercises-from-fundamentals-of-astrodynamics-part-6.md

 \end{align*}
 $$

-Using this result along with equation 1.6-4 from the book allows us to determine the type of orbit:
+The orbit is therefore a hyperbolic.
+Let's take this a step further and attempt to solve for $$e$$ using equation 1.6-4 from the book to prove to ourselves this is the case:

 $$